Six Months Misreading Market Demand — The $60K Lesson and the Signal Diagnostic I Built From It

 Problem 3: “I need to give it more time to work.”

-I thought, “6 months isn’t enough to judge.”
-Wrong.
-60 conversations are plenty.
-If you’re not seeing traction by conversation 20, you won’t see it by conversation 200.
+What it really means: I thought, “6 months isn’t enough to judge.”
+But the data was already clear.
+60 conversations are plenty—if you’re not seeing traction by conversation 20, you won’t suddenly see it at conversation 200.

 Problem 4: “But I already built positioning for this market.”